mnutt/doublejump-node/README.md

 A Node.js native addon implementing the Jump Consistent Hash algorithm with a dual-bucket strategy for efficient object distribution and lookup.

+Acknowledgements: this is just a reimplementation of https://github.com/edwingeng/doublejump as a c++ node module.

 ## Features

 - Consistent hashing implementation using Jump Hash algorithm